 - Mileage for driving second or third cars to the new location (in addition to the first car).
-The deduction for 2016 is 19 cents per mile.
-(The deduction will decrease to 17 cents per mile for 2017).
+The deduction for 2017 is 17 cents per mile.

 - Lodging expenses in the departure location for one night after the household goods are packed, and one night in the new location on the day of arrival.

 - Moving household goods from a location other than your main home, up to what it would have cost to move them from the main home